Would This Former Pacers Star Even Make Sense On The Rockets?

-With James Harden On The Brooklyn Nets And The Houston Rockets Rebuilding, Would This Former Golden State Warriors' Star Make Sense On The Houston Rockets?
+Would This Former Golden State Warriors Star Make Sense?
+With James Harden On The Brooklyn Nets And The Houston Rockets Rebuilding

 According to Kelly Iko and Alykhan Bijani of The Athletic (see Tweet below from September 4), the Houston Rockets had NBA veteran Monta Ellis in for a workout last week.